Computers and WiFi in Libraries

 - Once logged in you can choose a date up to 15 days in advance at any of our libraries.
 You can also choose the type of computer including computers with scanners and those specifically for child use

-- A4 and A3 Black and White and Colour Printing is available in all our libraries when using our library public computers.
-There is normally a charge to print, pay by correct change at the printer coin box.
+- A4 and A3 Black and White and Colour Printing are available in all our libraries when using our library public computers.
+There is normally a charge to print, pay by correct change at the printer coin box

 - Printing from your own laptops or other mobile devices is not currently available

 - All our libraries have scanning facilities that are free to use.
-You can scan A4 and A3 papers to your USB for free using our printers You cannot scan direct to email from the printers
+You can scan A4 and A3 papers to your USB for free using our printers You cannot scan directly to an email from the printers

 - If you wish to scan to your email you will need to use our flatbed scanners

-- A computer with flatbed scanner is available in every library.
+- A computer with a flatbed scanner is available in every library.
 Use of these library computers is very popular, booking in advance is advised.
-Once logged in to the booking system select your library and choose your unit group (e.g. Scanner Computer) from the drop down menu in Reservation tasks on the right of the booking screen
+Once logged in to the booking system select your library and choose your unit group (e.g. Scanner Computer) from the drop-down menu in Reservation tasks on the right of the booking screen

 Free public WiFi provided by GovWiFi is available in all Nottingham City Libraries and many other Nottingham City Council buildings.